-- The ideal group size is between 6-8 people.
-Larger groups make discussion more difficult. - Limit the number of Christians in the group and chose Christians who will listen more than talk.
+- The ideal group size is between six to eight people.
+Larger groups can make the discussion more difficult. - Limit the number of Christians in the group and choose Christians who will listen more than talk.
 You want people who will facilitate discussion rather than preach their views.
 It can be good to have someone who has recently come to faith with you in the group.
 Their excitement for Jesus and understanding of life without God can give them good insights and credibility with others in the group. - Have clearly defined start and finish times, and stick to these. - End on a high note.
-This encourages your busy friends to return next time. - Have the discussion in a good environment warm, free of distractions and interruptions. - Recruit people to pray for you while you are having your discussions.
+This encourages your busy friends to return next time. - Make sure you have the discussion in a good environment warm, free of distractions and interruptions. - Recruit people to pray for you while you are having your discussions.